nationalparkservice/acoustic_discovery/README.md

 # Avian Acoustic Discovery: Alaska

 This library was created to automatically detect avian songs in audio.
-It was commissioned by the National Park Service to assist with biological research.
+<br>It was commissioned by the National Park Service to assist with ornithological research in Alaska.

 ## Table of Contents